(Updated for 2019 trips)

 With the exception of the Peace Corps, United Nations Volunteers, Voluntary Service Overseas, and other state-sponsored international development programs, most international volunteers will be responsible for assuming some costs for volunteering overseas.
 However, there are several ways to reduce your out-of-pocket costs for volunteering overseas.

 First, check out our list of 200 Volunteer Abroad and Study Abroad Scholarships and Grants.
 Our list includes scholarships and grants from sources like Travelocity, National Geographic, Volunteers for Prosperity, and the Rotary Foundation.
-These awards range from a few hundred dollars to stipends worth $85,000.
+These awards range from a few hundred dollars to stipends worth $85,000 – these resources make cheap trips abroad not just a dream, but a reality.
 You can also click here to join our priority waiting list to be among the first to know when the next award of the Volunteer Forever scholarship ($500-$1000) is announced in Spring 2015.

 Next, check out our article on how to volunteer abroad for free by finding no-cost volunteer programs (hint: you’ll still be responsible for your room and board, airfare, and other expenses), finding free airfare, and reducing other miscellaneous travel costs like travel insurance.